DavidJCullen/Data-Science-Portfolio-/index.md

 # Project Examples:

-This is an overview of projects I have completed using Python.

 ## 1. Classification Using Machine Learning Pipeline

-The dataset has 800 indiviudal hums and whistles audio samples, consisting of Starwars and Harry Potter theme tunes.
-The problem solved is a binary classification, building a machine learning pipeline that takes as an input Potter or Starwars audio segment and predicts the song and label.
+The dataset has over 800 individual hums and whistles audio samples, consisting of Star Wars and Harry Potter labelled theme tunes.
+This is an example of a binary classification problem, that uses a machine learning pipeline to take an audio segment and predict its corresponding classes/label.

- **Example Spectrogram of Audio Sample:**
+ **Example Spectrogram of Audio Sample: **

 ![](/images/Spectogram.png)